rimthong/rimthong/src/content/reading-list.md

   - Vulnerability.
   - Purpose.

 Culture code is a great overview of the culture needed in a company to perform.
 Manager's path is a great overview from the PoV of the manager and touches a lot of those points.
-M

 # Other books
 Here's my list of other books I've enjoyed reading but I haven't had time to sit down and reflect on.
 Please feel free to reach out and ask me about any of those.